Federation of Motor Sports Clubs of India: Activities

 MRF Tyres and JK Tyres are two of the tyre companies that have taken active part in Indian motor sports since its early days.
 Other corporates like Indian Oil Corporation, Bharat Petroleum, ITC Limited, United Breweries Group, McDowell's No.1, Birla Tyres, Popular Automobiles, CEAT Tyres, AVT, Goodyear, Maruti were also associated with Indian motor sports as sponsors.
 TVS has been one of the very active members both in racing and motocross/super cross activities.
 Volkswagen has also taken part in the national racing and rally championships regularly in the last decade.
 Other manufacturers Yamaha, Hero Honda and Suzuki have also been conducting one-make races in the National Racing Championships.
 FMSCI regularly "homologates" the vehicles that take part in the National Championships, with regard to the technical registration of the vehicle, gearbox, and suspension to ensure a level-playing field.

 The FMSCI has developed over the years a dedicated pool of 98 Stewards, 20 Technical Delegates and a thousand-odd Marshals in addition to the following infrastructure/facilities for motor sport in India:

 The international race track at Chennai by the Madras Motors Sports Club with international quality transponder/automatic timing equipment implanted at the start/finish line of the track.

 Go-kart tracks by member clubs at Chennai, Bangalore, Mumbai, Hyderabad, Kolkata, Ahmedabad, Baroda, Ludhiana, New Delhi.

 The Federation also provides to the clubs and organisers Calibrated Scrutiny Kits for vehicle inspection, automatic rally-timing devices with printers, HAMS and other communication equipment.

 Many of the member clubs and teams run driver and rider academies and schools, to train aspiring racing drivers and riders under the permission and aegis of FMSCI.

-The FMSCI runs its activities through a central secretariat located in Chennai, currently headed by Secretary General Rajan Syal and Deputy Secretary General V. S. Shriakant, who are assisted by office-staff, P. Narendran, John Chittaranjan and C. Sivaguru.
+The FMSCI runs its activities through a central secretariat located in Chennai, headed by Deputy Secretary General V. S. Shriakant, who is assisted by office-staff, P. Narendran, John Chittaranjan and C. Sivaguru.